Phone: 503-823-PLAY (7529)

 SPECIAL NAMING CEREMONY

-Portland Parks Commissioner Amanda Fritz joined neighbors, partners, and special guests on August 7 to reveal the name of the first developed park in the Cully neighborhood.
-It will be called Kʰunamokwst Park (pronounced KAHN-ah-mockst - click to hear the full pronunciation).
+Portland Parks Commissioner Amanda Fritz joined neighbors, partners, and special guests to reveal the name of the first developed park in the Cully neighborhood, Kʰunamokwst Park (pronounced KAHN-ah-mockst - click to hear the full pronunciation).
 Kʰunamokwst is a Chinook wawa name meaning “together”.
 Kʰunamokwst will be the first PP&R park to enjoy a name indigenous to the land it sits on.
 Chinook wawa is the language commonly used by the original people of this area.
 Press release

 Travis Ruybal, email@example.com

 Project Advisory Committee